7000 Oaks

 Five trees for the parking lot,

-each one to be given a name:
+each one to be given a name.

-the middle one now will grow
+The middle one now will grow

-for the daughter we do not have,
+for the daughter we don’t have,

-not yet waxed into this busy world.
+not yet made into this world.

-We walked then to the Fulda River,
+We walked to the Fulda River,

 to the huge pickax thrown by